guaguanco127/br.delay.pitch/Ableton Max For Live /README.md

 4. Open Ableton Live.
 On the left-hand side, look for Max for Live > Max Audio Effect and then the name of this device.

 5. Either double click on the device, or drag/drop it onto the track where you wish to use it.

+## <a name="Version"></a>Version History

+br.delay.pitch.1.1 included a dc block into the feedback loop on 05-14-2024